Shopify orders are retrieved in CIC and the order JSON is translated into NetSuite Sales Order XML, which is then posted to NetSuite.

 How to Customize the Order Flow

-Two typical areas to customize the Order Flow are schedule and mapping details.
+Two typical areas of the Order Flow to customize are Process Schedulers and mapping details.

 Customizing the Schedule